ptonpay/getting_cleaning_data/CodeBook.md

 # Codebook for assignment for Coursera's Getting and Cleaning Data course.
-This document describes the data set and its variables.
+This document describes the project, data set and its variables.

 ## Description of the project: